qmarsala/automator/README.md

 ## commands
 There are two main types of commands, setup commands and automator commands
 ### **setup commands**
-setup commands are user defined functions in the \dynamicbehaviors\onClick.ahk file.
+setup commands are user defined functions in the \dynamicbehaviors\onBeforeClick.ahk file.
 these lines will tie the invocation of that function to an alias that can be used in automator commands.

 to setup a function to run on click events, use ':' before and after your alias,